aurasphere/freya-frontend/README.md

 # freya-frontend

 Microservices management application demo.
-This project has been archived.
+This project has been archived and contains now only a web GUI.